-The combination of doxorubicin, bleomycin, vinblastine and dacarbazine was originally used by Bonadonna et alr for treatment of advanced stage Hodgkin lymphoma.
-Initially ABVD was proven effective in advanced disease when it was shown to be superior to the previous standard regimen, MOPP, alonerrr and less toxic than the MOPP/ABVD combination, with minimal infertility and reduced rates of secondary malignancy compared with radiation therapy (RT) or MOPP.r Subsequently, combined modality therapy with ABVD and RT replaced RT alone for early stage disease and ABVD has now become the standard chemotherapy regimen for early stage Hodgkin lymphoma.rrr A Cochrane reviewr concluded that, in early stage Hodgkin lymphoma, combined modality therapy results in improved overall and disease free survival compared with either chemotherapy or RT alone.
-In addition, second malignancy rates were lower with combined therapy when compared with RT alone.
+A Cochrane review concluded that in early stage Hodgkin lymphoma (HL), combined modality therapy results in improved overall and disease free survival compared with either chemotherapy or radiation therapy (RT) alone.r In addition, secondary malignancy rates were lower with combined therapy when compared with RT alone.
 The number of cycles of ABVD required depends on the stage of disease.
-A large German randomized trial (HD10) demonstrated that the intensity of therapy can be reduced in early favourable disease without altering outcome.r Two cycles of ABVD with 20Gy of involved field RT (IFRT) is equivalent to 4 cycles of ABVD with 30 Gy IFRT, the previous standard of care.
-Another question has been whether it is possible to eliminate radiation from the treatment of early stage disease altogether.
-There have been several randomized trialsrrrr but the trials have been limited in applicability.
+A large German randomized trial (HD10) demonstrated that the intensity of therapy can be reduced in early favourable disease without altering outcome.r Engert et al. showed that two cycles of ABVD with 20Gy of involved-field RT (IFRT) is equivalent to 4 cycles of ABVD with 30 Gy IFRT in early stage favourable disease, the previous standard of care.r

-The most recent trial showed improved overall survival when ABVD alone was used however an outmoded form of radiation (subtotal nodal irradiation) was used, potentially accounting for the increased death rate from non-lymphoma causes in those who received radiation.r In patients with higher risk disease (early unfavourable Hodgkin lymphoma) progression free and overall survival are inferior compared with early favourable disease.r The German Hodgkin Study Group has recently trialled (HD11) increasing the intensity of chemotherapy for the early unfavourable patients.r There was no benefit to giving 4 cycles of BEACOPP baseline compared with 4 cycles of ABVD, when followed by IFRT.
+In patients with higher-risk disease (early unfavourable HL) progression free (PFS) and overall survival (OS) are inferior compared with early favourable disease.r The German Hodgkin Study Group has recently trialled (HD11) increasing the intensity of chemotherapy for the early unfavourable patients.r There was no benefit to giving 4 cycles of BEACOPP baseline compared with 4 cycles of ABVD, when followed by IFRT.

-In the HD-14 trialr, patients with early unfavourable disease were randomized to either 4 cycles of ABVD + 30 Gy radiotherapy or 2 cycles of ABVD + 2 cycles esc BEACOPP + 30 Gy radiotherapy.
-Although the PFS improved with the 2+2 regimen, did not impact in OS.
-However a recent Cochrane reviewr concluded that “this meta-analysis provides moderate- to high-quality evidence that adult patients between 16 and 60 years of age with early unfavourable and advanced stage HL benefit regarding OS and PFS from first-line chemotherapy including escalated BEACOPP".
+In the HD-14 trialr, patients with early unfavourable disease were randomized to either 4 cycles of ABVD + 30 Gy RT or 2 cycles of ABVD + 2 cycles esc BEACOPP + 30 Gy RT.
+Although PFS improved with the 2+2 regimen, it did not impact OS.
+However, a recent Cochrane reviewr concluded that “this meta-analysis provides moderate- to high-quality evidence that adult patients between 16 and 60 years of age with early unfavourable and advanced stage HL benefit regarding OS and PFS from first-line chemotherapy including escalated BEACOPP".

-In patients with early stage Hodgkin lymphoma, combined modality therapy using ABVD and involved field radiation therapy results in CR rates of 96-100 %.rrrr Long term (7-12 years) freedom from treatment failure is 87-95% and overall survival 94-96%.
+In patients with early stage HL, combined modality therapy using ABVD and IFRT results in CR rates of 96-100 %.rrrr Long term (7-12 years) freedom from treatment failure is 87-95% and OS 94-96%.

 © Journal of Clinical Oncology 2004

-In the most recent Cochrane reviewr, authors concluded that: “The risk of secondary acute myeloid leukaemia and myelodysplastic syndrome (AML/MDS) is increased but efficacy is improved among patients treated with intensified chemotherapy protocols.
+In the most recent Cochrane reviewr, authors concluded that: “The risk of secondary AML/MDS is increased, but efficacy is improved among patients treated with intensified chemotherapy protocols.
 Treatment decisions must be tailored for individual patients.
-Consolidating radiotherapy is associated with an increased rate of secondary malignancies; therefore it appears important to define which patients can safely be treated without radiotherapy after chemotherapy, both for early and advanced stages.
+Consolidating radiotherapy is associated with an increased rate of secondary malignancies; therefore, it appears important to define which patients can safely be treated without RT after chemotherapy, both for early and advanced stages.
 For early stages, treatment optimisation methods such as use of fewer chemotherapy cycles and reduced field or reduced-dose radiotherapy did not appear to markedly affect efficacy or secondary malignancy risk.
 Due to the limited amount of long-term follow-up in this meta-analysis, further long-term investigations of late events are needed, particularly with respect to secondary solid tumours.
-Since many older studies have been included, possible improvement of radiotherapy techniques must be considered when interpreting these results.
+Since many older studies have been included, possible improvement of RT techniques must be considered when interpreting these results."